kaltura/playkit-js/docs/configuration.md

 >    description: ""
 >}
 >```
->##### Description: Defined the media metadata.
+>##### Description: Defines the media metadata.
->The poster field referring  to the poster url which the player will display before playback starts.
+>The poster field refers to the poster URL, which the player displays before playback begins.
 >#### Example:
 >```js
 >var config = {